 Anguilla Lit Fest

-ANNOUNCING THE 2ND ANNUAL ANGUILLA LIT FEST: A LITERARY JOLLIFICATION
+ANNOUNCING THE 3RD ANNUAL ANGUILLA LIT FEST: A LITERARY JOLLIFICATION

-The Anguilla Lit Fest pays homage to Anguilla’s literary heritage and offers yet another great reason for visitors to come to the island during the early summer period for the three day event.
-A registration fee of US$150.00 includes a welcome cocktail party, breakfast and lunch presentations, special sessions with the authors and fun-filled evening soirees.
+The Anguilla Lit Fest: A Literary Jollification pays homage to Anguilla’s literary heritage and offers yet another great reason for visitors to come to the island during the early summer period for the three day event.
+A registration fee of US$150.00 (residents pay US $100.00) includes a welcome cocktail party, breakfast and lunch presentations, and special sessions with the authors and fun-filled evening soirees.
 The program includes a free day to ensure that participants will have the opportunity to experience the best of all Anguilla has to offer.
-Last year, arrangements were made for a cross section of students from the Primary Schools to interact with the visiting authors and for students from the Secondary School to attend the presentation of the event headliner as specially invited guests.
-The organizers have also added a special session for children and young writers on the afternoon of Saturday 25th May.
+As in previous years, arrangements are being made for a cross section of students from the Primary Schools to interact with the visiting authors, and for students from the Secondary School to attend the presentation of the event headliner as specially invited guests.
+The organizers have also added a special session for children and young writers on the afternoon of Saturday 24th May.

 The name of the festival speaks to a very important facet of Anguilla’s cultural heritage–The Jollification.
 Rhona Richardson, a member of the Anguilla Community Foundation explains the concept of the Jollification as “a getting together of people to share and help neighbors.”
 This was done through the plowing and planting of ground (fields), all against the backdrop of men working together, women cooking, and children playing, while the work was carried out free of cost, with much laughter, singing and “jollification.”
 Noted economist, historian, author and playwright, Marcel Fahie writes that through the Jollification, “We helped each other with the construction of our homes.
 Mutual aid and assistance in the form of free labor was also employed to build community facilities, access roads to and from isolated parts of villages, church buildings, community halls and playing fields.
 The spirit and elements of the jollification survive to this day in various forms.
 Most notable is the contribution of our time and effort to furthering the programs of our religious and charitable organizations.”

-Flights can be arranged on American Airlines, Jet Blue, USAirways, United Airlines and Continental Airways through San Juan, Puerto Rico or St. Martin with onward connecting flights or ferry into Anguilla; or on regional carrier LIAT which is offering special flights to the island just for the event (www.liat.com) Travel from the Caribbean can also be done through Winair.
+Flights can be arranged on American Airlines, Jet Blue, USAirways, United Airlines, Delta Airlines and Continental Airways through San Juan, Puerto Rico or St. Martin with onward connecting flights or ferry into Anguilla; or on regional carrier LIAT which is offering special flights to the island just for the event (www.liat.com).
+Travel from the Caribbean can also be done through Winair (www.fly-winair.com)

-To register, visit http://ivisitanguilla.com/register or call 786-235-1310 or 264-497-2759.
+To register, visit http://ivisitanguilla.com/register or call 305-444-4033 or 264-497-2759.